crsandeep/spring-boot-kotlin-app/README.md

 In this guide, we will be building a Kotlin RESTful web services using Spring boot and Spring MVC / JAX-RS.
 Instructions are provided to use either Spring MVC or JAX-RS.
 We will be adding unit tests and integration tests.

-_Note: I have used Maven in the uploaded source code but I have provided instructions to use Gradle instead of Maven._
+_Note: Maven is used in the uploaded source code but instructions are provided to use Gradle instead of Maven._

 ## Setup